 Trademarks are the most valuable assets a business will likely ever own.
 A trademark is typically a word, logo, phrase, symbol, or character that is used in connection with the advertising and sale of products and services.
 Trademarks can also be sounds (the NBC chimes), colors (the Kodak yellow), and even scents (sewing thread that smells like plumeria blossoms).
 Some extremely well-known trademarks include APPLE, the Pillsbury Doughboy, the Nike “swoosh,” and THE ULTIMATE DRIVING MACHINE.
 Business owners use trademarks to distinguish their products and services from those offered by their competitors.
 Consumers like you and me use trademarks to identify and compare different products and services and to make our buying decisions.
-Trademarks are also important because they embody the qualities and characteristics of the goods and services with which they are used, while also offering consumers an assurance of quality and consistency.
+Trademarks are also important because they embody the qualities and characteristics of the products and services with which they are used, while also offering consumers an assurance of quality and consistency.
 Finally, trademarks may be registered with the United States Patent and Trademark Office (USPTO).

 On the other hand, copyright protects “original works of authorship fixed in a tangible medium of expression.”
 Such works include literature, movies, art, screenplays, websites, music, architectural works, and photographs.
 Contrary to what a lot of folks believe, copyright does not protect ideas, themes, concepts, discoveries, or inventions.
 There is also no copyright protection available for titles, short phrases, facts, or quotations.
 During the term of copyright protection, the protected work may not be used, displayed, reproduced, distributed, or performed without the permission of the copyright owner.
 Copyright is actually mentioned in the U.S. Constitution and the federal government has put copyright laws in place to encourage us to be creative and to promote the advancement of the arts.
 Finally, a copyright can be registered with the United States Copyright Office.